Home » Molasses Act, Timeline of British Acts on America

 Sugar cane plantations in the West Indies to manufacture the cane into sugar and molasses

 British sugar cane growers could not compete successfully against the more fertile lands of French and Spanish colonies in the West Indies.
 Instead of fair trade, British producers wanted to protect their market and lobbied Parliament for a tax on foreign molasses.
-On December 25, 1733 the Molasses Act came into effect imposing a duty of sixpence per gallon on molasses imported from non-British colonies.
-The importation duty was not implemented to raise revenue but to curve importation from foreign lands.
+On December 25, 1733 the Molasses Act came into effect imposing a duty of 6d per gallon on molasses imported from non-British colonies.

 Manufacturers of rum feared that supply of molasses and its higher price would affect its manufacturing capacity and therefore lose market share in an already competitive market.
-Colonial businessmen bypassed this law by smuggling molasses from French and Spanish colonies at a cheaper price, this trade prospered for many years, yet the British authorities did not seriously enforce it.
-Recognizing the ineffectiveness of the Molasses Act and the need to raise revenue to pay for troops stationed in America after the French and Indian War, the British parliament replaced it with The Sugar Act in 1764.
-This act lowered the duty by half but this time the authorities were serious about collecting the revenue.
+If the duty was paid it would amount to 100% of its value.
+Colonial businessmen bypassed this law by smuggling molasses from French and Spanish colonies at a cheaper price.
+The customary bribe to clear customs in New York and Massachusetts amounted to half a penny a gallon, this trade prospered for many years, yet the British authorities did not seriously enforce it.